-Strings Attached project began in 2009 to provide music education opportunities and music instruments to youth ages 5 to 17 through individual and group lessons in Ferguson/Florissant, North County and St. Louis, MO within the context of American roots music.
+Strings Attached project began in 2009 to provide music education opportunities and music instruments to youth ages 5 to 17 through individual lessons, group lessons and public workshops in Ferguson/Florissant, North County and St. Louis, MO within the context of American roots music.

 Ferguson, MO 63135

 working class families who lack the economic capital for music lessons, lack instruments and who don't have access to

 Benefits for youth involved via three educational modes are 1) skills development (individual) 2) participatory (ensemble)

 3) presentational (community performance and recording sharing online.)

 Youth personal development benefits include; being connected to others through music-making, developing musical

 competency & literacy, becoming creative, personal expression, developing leadership capabilities, being publicly